Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Posterior sampling

 \subsection{Local moves}

-Algorithm \ref{alg:gibbs_GGM_zeros} requires sampling from $\pi(z \mid \Y, \Omega_{-j-j})$, given by \eqref{eq:post_submodel}.
-Hence, one may obtain $M \geq 1$ samples $z^{(1)},\ldots,z^{(M)}$ using an MCMC kernel with invariant distribution $\pi(z \mid \Y, \Omega_{-j-j})$, and set $z=z^{(M)}$ in Algorithm \ref{alg:gibbs_GGM_zeros}.
-Expression \eqref{eq:post_submodel} has a structure similar to the posterior distribution on variable inclusion/exclusion in linear regression, so there are many MCMC algorithms that one can easily adapt.
+To sample from $\pi(z \mid \Y, \Omega_{-j,-j})$ in \eqref{eq:post_submodel}, we obtain $M \geq 1$ samples $z^{(1)},\ldots,z^{(M)}$ using an MCMC kernel with invariant distribution $\pi(z \mid \Y, \Omega_{-j,-j})$, and set $z=z^{(M)}$ in Algorithm \ref{alg:gibbs_GGM_zeros}.
+Expression \eqref{eq:post_submodel} has a structure similar to the posterior distribution on variable inclusion indicators in sparse linear regression, so there are many MCMC algorithms that one can adapt.
 A simple kernel that was surprisingly effective in our examples is Gibbs sampling \citep{george1997approaches}, and we refer to its use within Algorithm \ref{alg:gibbs_GGM_zeros} simply as Gibbs.
-There we set $M=p-1$, so that all entries in $z$ are updated (in random order).
+There, in our examples, we set $M=p-1$, so that all entries in $z$ are updated (in random order).
 We also consider a birth-death-swap algorithm (BDMH, \cite{yang2016computational}) and the locally-informed and thresholded algorithm (LIT, \cite{zhou2022dimension}).
 Briefly, LIT proposes new models by evaluating \eqref{eq:post_submodel} for all models that add/remove/swap one edge from the current $z$.
-Based on our experiments, in BDMH by default we recommend $M=\sqrt{p}$ updates, whereas in LIT $M=1$ suffices.

-LIT with $M=1$ enjoys a dimension-free spectral gap in linear regression \citep{zhou2022dimension}.
+LIT enjoys a dimension-free spectral gap in linear regression \citep{zhou2022dimension}.
 In Section \ref{sec:spectral-gap-bdmh} we obtain a similar dimension-free gap for BDMH with $M=p$ in GGMs.
-Further, its computational cost is the same as for LIT with $M=1$.
-A single iteration of LIT with $M=1$ requires $O(\bar{z}_0^3 + p \bar{z}_0^2)$= $O(\bar d^3 + p \bar d^2)$ operations, where $\bar{z}_0$ is the maximum degree across the models considered in that iteration.
-A single iteration of BDMH and Gibbs requires $O(\bar{z}_0^3 + M \bar{z}_0^2)$= $O(\bar d^3 + M \bar d^2)$ operations, i.e., when $M=p$ they have the same complexity as LIT.
-We implemented the three algorithms and found that BDMH and Gibbs performed better than LIT in most examples.
-See Section \ref{sec:mcmc_algorithms} for a full description of the three algorithms and further discussion.
+Further, its computational cost is the same as for LIT with $M=1$, see Section \ref{ssec:iteration_cost}.
+In most of our examples BDMH and Gibbs performed better than LIT, see Section \ref{sec:mcmc_algorithms} for a full description.
+Based on our experiments, in BDMH, by default we recommend $M=\sqrt{p}$ updates, whereas in LIT, $M=1$ suffices.